avleen2356/event-registration-paypal-demo/README.md

 cd event-registration-paypal

 # 2️ Open in VS Code
 If you don’t have VS Code, download it here --> https://code.visualstudio.com/

 # 3️ Replace PayPal Client ID
 Edit `index.html` and replace `YOUR_PAYPAL_CLIENT_ID` with your actual PayPal Client ID from PayPal Developer --> https://developer.paypal.com/

+- Important Note- Never include your payPal Client ID in a public repository as it contains your API credentials that can be misused .

 # 4️ Open `index.html` in a Browser
 Simply double-click `index.html` or use a Live Server extension in VS Code.